-The most common reason for a disqualifying event is if the option holder is no longer an employee, or ceases to work 75% of their working time for the company.
+The most common reason for a disqualifying event is if the option holder is no longer an employee, or ceases to work 25 hours a week or (if lower) 75% of their working time for the company.

 In this case they have 90 days from the disqualifying event to exercise their options if they want the full EMI beneficial tax treatment to be maintained.
-They may also want to make an ITEPA 431 election, which will cause a tax liability at that point up to UMV, but any further gain to sale will only be treated as a capital gain.
+If the exercise price is below the AMV agreed with HMRC at time of grant, they may also want to make an ITEPA 431 election, which will cause a tax liability at that point up to UMV, but any further gain to sale will only be treated as a capital gain.